What does Michigan’s 1931 abortion law mean?

 So after 49 years, big changes may be on the way.
 But Michigan Attorney General Dana Nessel has already said she won’t prosecute any cases using the 1931 law, and Governor Gretchen Whitmer filed a lawsuit aiming to strike it down.

-But experts say pro-choice advocates in our state may be limited by what happens in D.C.
+But experts say pro-choice advocates in our state may be limited by what happens in Washington D.C.

 “Maybe the Michigan law could be amended, but if there were a national law passed by Congress banning all abortions, then the Michigan Constitution could be of no help,” said Kuykendall.